2018 Hamilton, Ontario, municipal election: Ward 7

 Ward 7, despite the ward-boundary realignment, remained the largest ward in the city by population at 47,460 residents.
-The ward had faced considerable political upheval with former councillor Scott Duvall vacating the seat in 2015 after being elected Hamilton Mountain's NDP MP and the winner of the by-election to replace him, Donna Skelly, vacating the seat in early 2018 after being elected the PC MPP for Flamborough-Glanbrook.
+The ward had faced considerable political upheaval with former councillor Scott Duvall vacating the seat in 2015 after being elected Hamilton Mountain's NDP MP and the winner of the by-election to replace him, Donna Skelly, vacating the seat in early 2018 after being elected the PC MPP for Flamborough-Glanbrook.
 Former Ward 7 alderman Terry Anderson, who served from 1991 to 2000, served as the interim councillor, but did not seek election to the seat.

 Ester Pauls, the runner-up in race for Hamilton Mountain MPP in the June 2018 Ontario general election registered to seek the seat.
 Pauls, the owner of a running shop in Westdale, was skeptical of the city's LRT project and ran on a platform of being a political outsider.
 Despite her contemporary political affiliations, Pauls also noted her past campaign work for former Hamilton Mountain MPP Marie Bountrogianni and former Mayor Bob Bratina.

 Geraldine McMullen, a candidate in the by-election to replace Duvall, worked with the Ontario NDP and campaigned on speaking up for the ward's residents, public operation of LRT, supporting affordable housing in the ward, and running for re-election in 2022 rather than seeking outside opportunities as the ward's former councillors had.
 McMullen also carried the endorsement of former Hamilton Mountain MP Chris Charlton.

-Dan McIntyre, a 29-year old autoworker ran on a platform of supporting LRT, addressing poverty through job creation, and increasing HSR service.
+Dan McIntyre, a 29-year old autoworker, ran on a platform of supporting LRT, addressing poverty through job creation, and increasing HSR service.
 McIntyre was one of the few candidates to list a home address in the ward at the time of the election.
-Adam Dirani, an opponent of LRT, ran on a fiscally conservative platform of being more efficient with the city's taxes while Steve Clarke, a semi-retired City of Hamilton employee, wanted the city to focus on building the A-Line LRT first.
+Adam Dirani, an opponent of LRT, ran on a fiscally conservative platform of being more efficient with the city's taxes, while Steve Clarke, a semi-retired City of Hamilton employee, wanted the city to focus on building the A-Line LRT first.
 Karen Grice-Uggenti, the director of the Hamilton Mountain Liberal Party Association, wanted a pivot to BRT, and Steven Benson, a self-employed advertising executive, was undecided about LRT, instead focusing his platform on traffic calming.

-Jim McColl, a USW Steelworker ran on a platform of supporting LRT, expanding the B.L.A.S.T network and clean, safe, affordable housing.
+Jim McColl, a USW steelworker, ran on a platform of supporting LRT, expanding the B.L.A.S.T network and clean, safe, affordable housing.

 On election night, Pauls won with the smallest percentage of any elected councillor, earning 25% of the vote and beating McMullen by just over 1,100 votes.
 Pauls attributed her victory to her attempts to connect with the voters of Ward 7.